dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

   - name: concurrency
     value: parallel
 scopes:
+  - checkout
   - orderprocessing
-  - checkout
 ```
 {{% /codetab %}}

 {{< /tabs >}}

-## Step 2: Subscribe to topics
+## Subscribe to topics

 Dapr allows two methods by which you can subscribe to topics: